atk-partio/ilmomasiina/README.md

     ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
     brew install rbenv
     brew install ruby-build
-    rbenv install 2.1.2
+    brew install mysql

+The MySQL install command (`brew install mysql`) will output you information on how to setup MySQL to launch on login.
+Follow the instructions on the screen.

+##### Installing correct ruby version

+If you are using **bash** as your shell (default on OS X), then run the following commands:

     echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
     . ~/.bash_profile

-Now `ruby -v` should output the correct version.
-If not, restart your terminal.
-After the ruby version is correct, run the following:
+If you are using **zsh** and **oh-my-zsh** in your shell, add `rbenv` to your list of `plugins` in `~/.zshrc` file. rbenv will be loaded automatically.

+Now `ruby -v` should output the correct version when you are at the root of this repository.
+If not, please double-check the instructions above and [file an issue](https://github.com/atk-partio/ilmomasiina/issues) and attach the steps you tried to do to make it work.
+If you happened to have `brew` already installed, please check that `brew doctor` error messages related to `PATH` are fixed.

+##### Last steps on installing dependencies

+Now we need to install some basic gems to get us up and running:

     gem install bundler
     rbenv rehash
-    brew install mysql

-The MySQL install command (`brew install mysql`) will output you information on how to setup MySQL to launch on login.
-Follow the instructions on the screen.
+If you want more extra neatness, check out [Other services in use](#other-services-in-use) (scroll down this README).

 #### Installing requirements on Windows